ozematt/Shop.co_full-stack_React-NestJS/README.md

 # Shop.co — Built with NestJS

-Welcome to my project **Shop.co**!
-The project was created based on a free layout from Figma: [E-commerce Website Template (Freebie)](https://www.figma.com/community/file/1273571982885059508/e-commerce-website-template-freebie).
+Welcome to my project Shop.co!
+The project is available in two versions: one using [Express.js](https://github.com/ozematt/Shop.co_full-stack_React-Express.js) and the other using NestJS.
+It was created based on a free layout from Figma: [E-commerce Website Template (Freebie)](https://www.figma.com/community/file/1273571982885059508/e-commerce-website-template-freebie).
 The goal of this project is to practice working with modern frontend and backend tools.

 ## Features